apparentorder/reweb/README.md

 re:Web interfaces with the Lambda Runtime API.
 It translates API Gateway requests back into HTTP requests and passes them to the web application.

+Due to this generic mechanism, it works with *any* web application that can be load-balanced properly.

 # But Why?
 Traditional web applications need to be deployed on VMs or in containers.
 These run continuously around the clock, which means you have to reserve (pay) CPU and RAM capacity continuously.
 Every millisecond that your service is not busy handling a web request, it is wasting resources.